Arctic Discovery: Svalbard mini-cruise adventure

 Meals: Breakfast, Lunch, Dinner

-Today, you will venture into the remote and untouched wilderness of north-western Svalbard.
+Today, you’ll venture into the remote and untouched wilderness of northwestern Svalbard.
 Visit Magdalenefjorden, where the ship will sail along the dramatic coastline, flanked by towering cliffs and glaciers that spill into the icy waters below.
-Magdalenefjorden is renowned for its historical significance as a former whaling site, and you’ll be able to observe remnants of whaling stations that harken back to the 17th century.
+Magdalenefjorden is renowned for its historical significance as a former whaling site, and you’ll be able to observe remnants of whaling stations that date back to the 17th century.
 The stark contrast between the dark, jagged rocks and the soft whites and blues of the glaciers creates a truly breathtaking visual.
 As the ship navigates through the fjord, you'll be in a prime location for polar bear sightings.
 These majestic creatures often roam the shores or ice floes in search of seals, making this one of the best opportunities to witness them in their natural habitat.
-You’ll also likely see other wildlife such as reindeer, Arctic foxes, and a variety of seabirds, all set against a backdrop of vast glaciers and snow-covered mountains.

 Stay: MS Serenissima